MicrosoftDocs/powerapps-docs/powerapps-docs/user/email-template-create.md

 ## Email template editor

 > [!NOTE]
-> The enhanced email template editor is available only in Dynamics 365 Customer Service.
+> - The enhanced email template editor is available only in Dynamics 365 Customer Service.
+> - An administrator can enable the enhanced email template editor feature.
+More information: [Enhanced email template editor option](cs-email-template-builder.md)

 You can use either the enhanced email template editor or the default email template editor to create email templates.